aps831/workstation/README.md

 ansible-playbook --ask-become-pass --ask-vault-pass --extra-vars "@inventory/vaulted_vars/vault.yml" playbooks/<name>.yml
 ```

 If the playbook does not use encrypted secrets then `--ask-vault-pass` and `--extra-vars "@inventory/vaulted_vars/vault.yml"` can be omitted.
-The script `run_ansible_core_update.sh` can also be used.
-This pulls the latest version of the playbooks from Bitbucket.
+The scripts `run-ansible-core-update.sh` and `run-ansible-backup-update.sh` can also be used.
+These pull the latest version of the playbooks from Bitbucket.

 ## Clean Install